AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 ## Installation

 In order to work correctly, RabbitMax Flex HAT requires an up-to-date kernel, I2C to be enabled, and a few libraries to get started.
-After booting microSD card with Raspbian, open a terminal and execute the following commands:
+After booting microSD card with **Raspbian**, open a terminal and follow the steps below:

 * Ensure your APT package list is up-to-date: